FRCTeam1073-TheForceTeam/nav19/vision/README.md

 = openmv serial protocol:
-After each vision cycle, the camera sends a start of frame packet, followed by n data packets for each frame. startOfFrame = '{"cam": <number>, "time": <number2>}' where number is the assigned camera number and time is the timestamp of the frame in the camera.
+After each vision cycle, the camera sends a start of frame packet, followed by n data packets for each frame. startOfFrame = '{"cam": <number>, "time": <number2>, "res": <num3>, "fmt": <num4>}' where number is the assigned camera number and time is the timestamp of the frame in the camera.
+Res and fmt are the resolution and format.
 At the end of each vision cycle we send the endOfFrame packet. endOfFrame '{"end": 0}'.